Frank-Friemel/StarCrawler/README.md

 * use Windows API routine _GetGlyphOutline_
 * project 3D objects to a 2D bitplane by CPU (not GPU)
 * use `dear imgui` to render a Headup Display with controls
-* use SDL to present a raw bitplane on screen
 * play encoded (e.g. MP3) audio tracks in realtime
 * export a slideshow of images to MP4 video